 Recent Maps and Books:

-This past spring, Avenza released a major update to their app with a refreshed design and logo, enhanced map store, and other helpful improvements throughout the app.
-Be sure to grab the latest version if you use the app.
-If you’re unfamiliar with this popular app, or would like to learn more about the latest updates and learn some tips about using the app, click here to view our new Overview Presentation.
-We currently offer more than 85 great trail maps, including both free and for-sale maps, so check it out today on your Apple or Android device!
+This spring, Avenza launched a major app update with a new design, enhanced map store, and other useful improvements.
+Make sure to download the latest version!
+If you’re new to Avenza or want to learn more about the updates and tips, view our new Overview Presentation here.
+We offer over 85 trail maps, including free and paid options—available now on your Apple or Android device!

 Upcoming Maps: